Robinpig/Note/docs/CS/OS/Linux/Calls.md

 ## bind

 Bind a name to a socket.
 Nothing much to do here since it's the protocol's responsibility to handle the local address.

 We move the socket address to kernel space before we call the protocol layer (having also checked the address is ok).

+### Data Structures Related to bind

+- tcp_hashinfo
+- tcp_bind_hashbucket
+- tcp_bind_bucket

 ### sys_bind